 Yes, I have some discoveries to share.
 And yes, they will work without precision.

 But if I could turn back the hands of time and start all over again, I would have my Mind Mapping strategy in order first.
+Especially in the context of these sensory memory exercises.

 That cautionary note aside, here’s what you can do if you know the Major Method: